BunchOfBytes/CTF-Writeups/Whitehacks2020/Web/ELearn.md

 Flag: WH2020{0Ld_5ch00l_Sql1}

 # Elearn (2/4) - JWT
+### Description
+Another feature of a modern single page application is the lack of session cookies, which WhiteHacks Academy claims it'll prevent session hijacking and session impersonation attacks.
+Instead, JSON Web Token (JWT) is powering its authentication mechanism.
+A powerful feature of JWT is its strong digital signatures that prevents any unauthorised tampering of its data.
+With this, an account will be all but possible, or is it?
+### Solution
 JWT is being used alot more in applications lately.
 Lately, there was a guy who received $100,000 bounty from Apple for a JWT vulnerability (damn!) - https://bhavukjain.com/blog/2020/05/30/zeroday-signin-with-apple/

 This challenge involved setting the JWT headers to "alg" : "None", this meant that the signature portion of the JWT will be redundant as there is no signature for the server to check with.
 If the server does not verify the JWT algorithm, we can spoof the JWT token and escalate our privileges to any user!